prakashkumarmca23/honaiTower/README.md

 - Enhance the visual representation by incorporating animations for disk movements.
 - Provide additional user controls to manually interact with the puzzle.
-- Implement a user-friendly interface with clear instructions for the puzzle-solving process.
-- Optimize the codebase for improved performance and efficiency.